guardian/dotcom-rendering/dotcom-rendering/README.md

 ### UI Design System

+[Source](https://theguardian.design) is the Guardian's design system.
+For detailed and up-to-date information on how to use it, see the [Source developer guide](https://guardian.github.io/source).

 For a high-level overview of some of the key ideas behind the design of the Dotcom website, see [design.theguardian.com](https://design.theguardian.com/).
-This resource was made in 2018 and is not maintained so it should not be taken as authoritative on details, but most of it still applies and it gives a very quick and visual overview.
+This resource was made in 2018 and is not maintained so it <strong>should not be taken as authoritative</strong> on details, but most of it still applies and it gives a very quick and visual overview.
 It also provides an explanation of some journalism- or Guardian-specific terms that you might see in the codebase, like 'kicker' and 'standfirst'.

-For more detailed and up-to-date information, you can look at the [Guardian Source](https://theguardian.design/2a1e5182b/p/300696-) site and [Source developer guide](https://guardian.github.io/source/?path=/story/source--page).

 ### Concepts